monkoose/fzf-hoogle.vim/README.md

 Inside fzf window use `enter` to research hoogle database with current query.

 For previewing source code use `alt-s`.
-Retrieving source code is synchronous process inside vim/neovim and so open preview window with it can take some time, please just be patient.
-Maybe I will improve this behavior later.
+Retrieving source code is synchronous process inside vim/neovim so open preview window for source that wasn't previously cached can take some time, please just be patient.
+Vim will hangs for this time.
+Maybe I will improve this behavior later with `curl --max-time` flag or asynchronous run of curl inside vim.

 Inside preview window with source code you can hit `q` to close it.